| To the Left is a

 11) No Traffic Coasting option

-14) Poor Baro Alt operation with Tranponder Monitor Mode (also, maint flag)
+14) Poor Baro Alt operation with Tranponder Monitor Mode (also, receiving the maint flag)

 15) No security on their Wifi, and no user-changeable SSID